JOHNMACKAY.NET

 1. Burley, M. (2007).
 Classical Sāṃkhya and Yoga: An Indian metaphysics of experience.
 EPUB ed.
 Ch.
 2. Routledge. ↩︎

-3. To be elaborated on in Section 4.1 The CoD as a Universal Constant. ↩︎
+3. See Section 4.1 The CoD as a Universal Constant for further detail. ↩︎

 License: JIML v.1